San Francisco Bay Trail

 The vision for the Bay Trail in Oakland is reflected in the Estuary Policy Plan (an adopted part of the City of Oakland's general plan).

-For more information about the Bay Trail, visit the Bay Trail website, which offers a marvelous overall map of the East Bay waterfront providing scroll, zoom, and great detail.
+For more information about the Bay Trail, visit the Bay Trail website.

 The Bay Trail is shown on the map